richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 ### Drugs

-Drugs that increase your initiative do not grant extra actions.
+Drugs that increase your initiative roll do not grant extra actions.
 However, their effect does stack with extra actions gained from other sources.
+So an initiated mage using Kamikaze can go earlier in the turn and still use their full complement of actions.

+Obviously, combat drugs come with other downsides...

 ### Multiple competing bonus actions